Civil Resolution Tribunal: CRT design - stages 1 to 4

-Administration of justice

-The CRTA establishes the standards for both the administration of justice and some sections of some civil laws delegated to it.
-The CRTA also delegates the CRT the power to interpret laws and regulations for several sections of laws delegated to it, which differs from the regular courts.

-As the tribunal was created under an administrative law, the CRT has not endorsed or incorporated the Statement of Principles on Self-represented Litigants and Accused Persons established by the Canadian Judicial Council, while the Supreme Court of Canada endorsed the Principles in Pintea v.
-Johns, 2017 SCC 23 [2017 1 SCR 470].

-CRT Vice-Chair Escalations
+CRT Vice-chair Escalations

-In November 2022, the BC Government and CRT created and filled the Vice-chair Escalations position.
-The Vice-chair Escalations performs an adjudicative and dispute resolution function within the tribunal.
-The position receives escalations and decides on interim applications on all disputes.
+In November 2022, the CRT created and filled the Vice-chair Escalations position.
+The Vice-chair Escalations position performs an adjudicative and dispute resolution function within the tribunal.
+The position receives escalations and decides on interim applications in all disputes.

 Enforcement

-Under section 57 of the Civil Resolution Tribunal Act (CRTA), a validated copy of the CRT's order can be enforced through the Supreme Court of British Columbia if it is an order for financial compensation or return of personal property over $35,000.
-Under section 58 of the CRTA, the order can be enforced through the Provincial Court of British Columbia if it is an order for financial compensation or return of personal property under $35,000.
-Once filed, a CRT order has the same force and effect as an order of the court that it is filed in.
+Under section 57 of the CRTA, a validated copy of the CRT's order can be enforced through the Supreme Court of British Columbia if it is an order for financial compensation or return of personal property over $35,000.
+Under section 58 of the CRTA, the order can be enforced through the Provincial Court of British Columbia if it is an order for financial compensation or the return of personal property under $35,000.
+Once filed, a CRT order has the same force and effect as an order of the court in which it is filed.

-Enforcement of equitable or large claims requires a British Columbia Supreme Court contempt of court claim, which has strict legal standards to be successful.

 Judicial review

-Pursuant to section 56.6 of the CRTA, a party may only petition the Supreme Court of British Columbia for a judicial review of a CRT decision.
-A petition must commence within 60 days from the date of a CRT decision.
-In a judicial review, the remedies a court can give are restricted.
-The court generally determines whether the tribunal had the authority to make a particular decision and whether the tribunal exercised that authority.
+Under section 56.6 of the CRTA, a party may petition the Supreme Court of British Columbia for judicial review of a CRT decision.
+A petition must commence within 60 days of the date of a CRT decision.
+In a judicial review, the court generally determines whether the tribunal had the authority to make a particular decision and whether it exercised that authority.

-The Supreme Court will not interfere with the CRT Decision unless the Decision is patently unreasonable.
-The courts hold that, "Even if the court considers parts of the tribunal's rationale to be flawed or unreasonable, so long as the decision as a whole is reasonable, no patent unreasonableness can be found."
+The Supreme Court will not interfere with a CRT decision unless the decision is patently unreasonable.
+The courts hold that: "Even if the court considers parts of the tribunal's rationale to be flawed or unreasonable, so long as the decision as a whole is reasonable, no patent unreasonableness can be found."

 Annual reports

-CRT publishes annual reports each fiscal year since 2016–17.
+The CRT has published annual reports each fiscal year since 2016–17.